jorgenavarroortiz/MQTT2MULTICAST/README.md

 **Other implementation details**

 - Please make sure that you **use Scapy 2.4.4** (``pip install scapy==2.4.4``).
 The ``sniff()`` function does not work with a list of network interfaces in version 2.4.5.
 Tested with ``mosquitto_sub`` and ``mosquitto_pub`` tools (see the examples below).

+- Please make sure that you have installed the `networkx` package (Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks).
+You can execute `python3 -m pip install networkx` for that purpose.

 - IPv6 has been disabled in hosts and switches to avoid too many messages in RYU's log.